cegx-ds/cegx_bsexpress_docker/README.md

 ## Getting help ##

-Please contact [bfx@cegx.co.uk](mailto:bfx@cegx.co.uk) if you reguire assistance or have any questions
+Please contact [informatics@cegx.co.uk](mailto:informatics@cegx.co.uk) if you reguire assistance or have any questions